Was it ever?

-‘The Art of Pulling’ is incidentally the name of a TV Pilot I was once cast in back before I even realised the title was an issue: it highlights my strange position on who should approach who and how.
+`The Art of Pulling’ is incidentally the name of a TV Pilot I was once cast in the back before I even realised the title was an issue.
+It highlights my strange position on who should approach who and how.
 In that for many years I’ve worked alongside male dating experts coaching men to meet women and yet I am pretty *slams glass on table* passionate about tackling sexism.
-I also coach women to meet men; some people would call that feminism.
+I also coach women to meet men.
+Some people would call that feminism.

-This is why I am a fan of emphasising HOW to approach women versus WHERE to approach women.
-I actually think it’s nicer to meet people when you’re sober and during daylight hours.
-It sounds back to front that it’s okay to meet people in a dark techno club, where you’ve forgotten your last name, but talking to someone in a nice artisan coffee shop is seen as downright weird.
-I also meet a lot of men who would love to meet more women but perpetually hold back because they don’t want to intrude, cause offence, or be slapped.
-I then meet a lot of women who wonder why no guys ever approach them, and are perpetually disappointed that when a guy does swashbuckle his way over that he’s turns out to be a total d*ck.
+This is why I am a fan of emphasising HOW to approach women versus were to approach women.
+I think it’s nicer to meet people when you’re sober and during daylight hours.
+It sounds back to front that it’s okay to meet people in a dark techno club, where you’ve forgotten your last name.
+Yet, talking to someone in a nice artisan coffee shop is seen as downright weird.
+I also meet a lot of men who would love to meet more women but perpetually hold back because they don’t want to intrude, offend, or be slapped.
+I then meet a lot of women who wonder why no guys ever approach them.
+Who are perpetually disappointed that when a guy does swashbuckle his way over that he’s turned out to be a total d*ck.

 If you meet a woman online you can send her an unsolicited dick pic or you can take a read of her profile and comment on what she’s written: